Shai1-Levi/Starship-rezilion/README.md

 # This command approves the changes automatically and applies the configuration defined on Terraform files.
 terraform apply

+# This command destroy the environment
+terraform destroy

 # This repository has an access via HTTP and SSH protocols.
 HTTP can be access from any IP.
 SSH can be access only from the developer IP.